Skip to Content

 Snakes That Live Under Trees

-1. Burrowing snakes, like the African rock python, that slither through leaf litter and soil.
+1. Burrowing species like African rock pythons slither through leaf litter, creating snake hides beneath fallen logs and debris.

-2. Live-bearing snakes that give birth to live young.
+2. Live-bearing snakes give birth to young in protected understory niches, avoiding canopy risks.

 Adaptations for Low-Light Environments